0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/generic-claim.md

 # Generic Claim

 A [Claim](https://docs.iden3.io/protocol/spec/#claims) is a statement made by one identity about another identity or about itself.
-In some cases claims can be stored as leaves in the Identity Sparse Merkle Tree (we'll see later why this is not always the case).
-Let's see how they look like.
+In general, claim is a flexible and modular data primitive that can be used to represent any identity-related information.

 1. **Update the required dependencies.**